 How Does a Contingency Order Work in Forex Trading?

 The mechanics of a contingent order follow a parent-child structure.
 You place a primary (parent) order that is immediately active and watches the market.
-Attached to it is one or more secondary (child) orders that remain dormant until the primary fires.
+Attached to it are one or more secondary (child) orders that remain dormant until the primary fires.

 Here is the step-by-step sequence: